jeanCarloMachado/htmlLimitations/tcc.md

 Em certo sentido, beneficiam-se do melhor de ambas as metodologias anteriores.
 Phone game é uma ferramente deste tipo.
 Permite acessar os dispositivos utilizando sua API JavaScript.
 Funciona encapsulando todo o código HTML5.
 Este tipo de abordagem permite acessar câmera, acelerômetro, GPS, etc.

+##OPEN WEB

+As an important provider of Web technology ICT Standards, notably XML, http, HTML, CSS and WAI, the World Wide Web Consortium (W3C) follows a process that promotes the development of high-quality standards.[31]

+Looking at the end result, the spec alone, up for adoption, is not enough.
+The participative/inclusive process leading to a particular design, and the supporting resources available with it should be accounted when we talk about Open Standards:

+transparency (due process is public, and all technical discussions, meeting minutes, are archived and referencable in decision making) relevance (new standardization is started upon due analysis of the market needs, including requirements phase, e.g. accessibility, multi-linguism) openness (anybody can participate, and everybody does: industry, individual, public, government bodies, academia, on a worldwide scale) impartiality and consensus (guaranteed fairness by the process and the neutral hosting of the W3C organization, with equal weight for each participant) availability (free access to the standard text, both during development, at final stage, and for translations, and assurance that core Web and Internet technologies can be implemented Royalty-Free) maintenance (ongoing process for testing, errata, revision, permanent access, validation, etc.)

+In August 2012, the W3C combined with the IETF and IEEE to launch OpenStand [13] and to publish The Modern Paradigm for Standards.
+This captures "the effective and efficient standardization processes that have made the Internet and Web the premiere platforms for innovation and borderless commerce"

 ## NAVEGADORES WEB

 Aplicações do lado do cliente geralmente se comunicam com um servidor através de documentos em HTTP.
 Quado o navegador recebe um destes pacotes em HTML ele começa o processo de renderização.
 A renderização pode requisitar outros arquivos a fim de completar a experiência desenvolvida para o endereço em questão.